gaehlerm/SoftwareEngineering/README.md

 Probably you do some smaller refactorings quite often.
 But not really in a structured manner.
 You refactor as soon as there is some code you don’t like.
 This is honorable.
 But there is a very simple workflow that I can recommend to everyone.
 It’s: write code – test – refactor.
 For every feature you implement you should follow this pattern.
 Or even better, you can also write the tests before the code, as explained in the chapter on Test Driven Development.
 This pattern is great because you can really do one thing at the time.
 You can write mediocre code to start with.
 Maybe you don’t know yet how a variable should be named or you tend once again to write a class that is too big.
 Maybe there’s even duplicated code.
 Certainly, it would be better to write perfect code right from the beginning.
 But you’re not perfect.

 Next you write the tests.
 Some tests may fail as you’re not so perfect code contains bugs.
 You fix the bugs and the code becomes even more ugly.
-Even if you had written sublime code to begin with, due to the bug fixes you would still have to refactor at some point.
+Even if you had written sublime code to begin with, due to the inevitable bug fixes you would still have to refactor at some point.

 Finally, you refactor.
 You look at all the code that you wrote since you refactored the last time.
 Possibly also at code that existed for a long time and could be merged with your new code because it’s very similar.
 The code will probably look more complicated than you would expect it to be.
 Try to rethink the logic of the problem you just solved.
 Can you change the algorithm somehow you may drop all the if statements for the corner cases?
 Or do you have to sort the data differently?

 There are hundreds of things you could do for improving the quality of the code.
 Look at the code and figure out what the most important things are you want to change.
 Try to write good code and follow your gut feeling.
 But make sure you also get some real work done between the refactoring sessions.

-## Levels of refactoring
+## Levels of Refactoring

 Maybe you came up with a simple question: On what level should you refactor?
 Should you refactor only the small things, or should you dig down to the core of your software?